RyuZhihao123/SVDTree/README.md

 Should you have any questions on this part, please feel free to reach out to [**Zhihao Liu**](https://ryuzhihao123.github.io/).

-**Please notice that, we now developed [a More Advanced Version](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction) for 3D Tree Reconstruction.
+**🔥 Please notice that, we now developed [a More Advanced Version](https://github.com/RyuZhihao123/Point-cloud-3D-tree-reconstruction) for 3D Tree Reconstruction.
 We suggest to use that new one for this step.**

 ### 1.1 - Resources, codes, and demo: